Embracing and adapting to a changing landscape is not easy unless you know the rules to play by.

 - Chunk and curate content to make learning relevant.

 - Make knowledge easily accessible.
-Learners should have the freedom to define the “place and pace” of the learning.
+Learners should have the freedom to define the “place and pace” of learning.

 - Empower learners to carve their own learning paths.
 Create a design and put in place a technological framework that lets learners explore, find, and “pull” the solutions towards them instead of you thrusting (pushing) the learning down their throats.
 For instance, allow learners to skip learning modules that they don’t want to take.
+Read more: The Rapid Rise of Learning Pathways

 - Deconstruct and modularize.
 Forget the linear way of imparting content.
 Remember, your learners are looking for just-in-time solutions.
 You need to give workers bite-sized modules frequently, to fit into their work day more easily.

-Rule #2: You must go the Netflix way
+Rule #2: Go the Netflix Way

 Welcome to an age where learning is consumerized, and your courses are commodities that should vie with others in the marketplace for the learner’s nod of approval.
-In this marketplace, the learners call the shots, understanding how they want learning to be served to them is critical.
+In this marketplace, the learners call the shots, and understanding how they want learning to be served to them is critical.

 Here’s where Netflix and Amazon step into the picture.